“The difference between the almost right word and the right word is really a large matter.

 • My specialty is the art and craft of storytelling, which is within the purview of high-level edits.
 Copyediting and proofreading are about technical correctness in language.

 I am trained in the conventions of copyediting and proofreading, but this is not my focus when doing a developmental or line edit.
-I do correct grammar and spelling errors when I notice them, but I do not go out of my way to double-check manuscripts for compliance with CMOS or other style guides, nor do I provide a stylesheet as a dedicated copyeditor should.
+I do correct grammar and spelling errors as I go, but I do not go out of my way to double-check for compliance with CMOS or other style guides, nor do I provide a stylesheet as a dedicated copyeditor should.

 I will return a very clean document that has had the majority of errors corrected, but I recommend seeking the services of a skilled copyeditor and proofreader after you have made revisions based on my feedback because making changes always introduces new mistakes.